External Data

 Big Objects

 Big Objects (__b suffix) store massive volumes of data on the Salesforce platform itself.
-They complement external storage by keeping data within the platform’s trust boundary.
+They keep data within the platform’s trust boundary.

 When to Use Big Objects